Why Pride Is Nothing to Be Proud Of

 A more genuine and stable self-worth is based upon validating, affirming, and valuing ourselves as we are.
 Self-worth is a function of living with dignity, which exists apart from any accomplishments.
 Achievements are ephemeral and can become a trap.
 If too much of our attention goes toward accomplishing bigger and better things in order to feel good, then we become addicted to external sources of gratification.

-Perhaps there’s good reason why pride has been considered one of the seven deadly sins.
+Perhaps there’s a good reason why pride has been considered one of the seven deadly sins.
 We’ve all been repelled by people who have an inflated view of themselves.
 They may talk about themselves excessively and rarely show interest in others.
-They pump themselves up and come across as snooty--exuding an attitude that makes others feel judged.
+They pump themselves up and come across as snooty, exuding an attitude that makes others feel judged.

 Pride is often driven by poor self-worth and shame.
 We feel so badly about ourselves that we compensate by feeling superior.
 We look for others’ flaws as a way to conceal our own.
 We relish criticizing others as a defense against recognizing our own shortcomings.